Scroll Top

 Chapter 13 bankruptcy requires that a debtor pay his or her disposable income for a period of 3-5 years.

 The ultimate question is how much does the debtor have to pay and for how long.
-One requirement is that the debtor must satisfy the “best interests of creditors” test.
+There are several different requirements, one of which is that the debtor must satisfy the “best interests of creditors” test.
 The Bankruptcy Code provides that, if all other requirements are met, the court “shall confirm a plan if … the value, as of the effective date of the plan, of property to be paid under the plan on account of each allowed unsecured claim is not less than the amount that would be paid on the claim [in a chapter 7 case]”.